Add Icons with React

 Notice that the faEnvelope

-icon is imported from @fortawesome/free-solid-svg-icons
+icon is imported from the Free Solid style pacakge - @fortawesome/free-solid-svg-icons

-as an object and then provided to the icon
+- and is imported as an object and then provided to the icon

 prop as an object.